 That job now falls to the rest of us!

-It's been more than five years since California voters overwhelmingly passed Proposition 2.
-It's supposed to go into effect next January.
+It's been more than six years since California voters overwhelmingly passed Proposition 2.
+It officially went into non-effect on January 1, 2015.

 Proposition 2 was promoted to contributors and voters as a statewide ban on all egg factory cages, including cynically misnamed "enriched" cages.
 The egg industry, which opposed the measure, also described it as a ban on all egg factory cages.